Jorge Polanco Player Props: Twins vs. Yankees

 Yankees Pitching Rankings (2022)

-- The pitching staff for the Yankees had a collective 9.1 K/9 last season, the fifth-best in the league.
+- The Yankees pitching staff was fifth in the big leagues last season with a collective 9.1 strikeouts per nine innings.

-- The Yankees' 3.31 team ERA ranked third across all MLB pitching staffs.
+- The Yankees had the third-ranked team ERA across all league pitching staffs (3.31).

-- The Yankees allowed the seventh-fewest home runs in baseball (157 total, one per game).
+- Yankees pitchers combined to surrender 157 home runs (one per game), the seventh-fewest in the big leagues.

-- Brito gets the start for the Yankees, his fifth of the season.
-He is 2-1 with a 5.40 ERA and 11 strikeouts through 15 2/3 innings pitched.
+- Cortes (3-0) gets the starting nod for the Yankees in his fifth start of the season.
+He's put together a 3.09 ERA in 23 1/3 innings pitched, with 22 strikeouts.

-- His most recent appearance came in relief on Thursday when the right-hander threw 2/3 innings against the Los Angeles Angels while giving up hits.
+- In his last time out -- in relief on Friday -- the left-hander threw 2/3 innings against the Toronto Blue Jays while surrendering hits.

-- The 25-year-old has put up an ERA of 5.40, with 6.6 strikeouts per nine innings, in four games this season.
-Opposing hitters have a .255 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.